-NCCN works to translate the NCCN Guidelines and Guidelines for Patients® into multiple languages and publishes these important resources on NCCN.org as well as within NCCN mobile application for free so that they may be accessed by clinicians around the world.
+NCCN works to translate the NCCN Guidelines for Patients® into multiple languages and publishes these important resources on NCCN.org as well as within NCCN mobile application for free so that they may be accessed by patients around the world.

-NCCN collaborates with third party organizations across the globe to present Regional Adaptations of the NCCN Guidelines and derivative products that account for local accessibility, consideration of metabolic differences in populations, and regulatory status of health care technologies used in cancer care in the specified country or region.
+NCCN collaborates with in-country organizations across the globe to present International Adaptations of the NCCN Guidelines and associated resources that account for local accessibility, consideration of metabolic differences in populations, and regulatory status of health care technologies used in cancer care in the specified country or region.

 The NCCN Framework™ guides evidence-based adaptation to available clinical treatment resources.
 NCCN Guidelines are used widely around the world, including in a number of low- and middle-resource countries where certain diagnostic tests and/or treatment approaches may be unavailable.

-These targeted regional resources are created as part of a collaborative effort to combat the skyrocketing cancer rates and unique care circumstances.
-They represent both the optimal care that low- and mid-resource countries aspire to provide and pragmatic approaches that provide effective treatment options for resource-constrained settings.
+These targeted regional resources are created as part of a collaborative effort to combat the rising cancer rates and unique care circumstances as countries address an increase in noncommunicable diseases (NCDs) such as cancer.
+They represent both the optimal care that low- and middle-resource countries aspire to provide and pragmatic approaches that provide effective treatment options for resource-constrained settings.

 Learn More about the NCCN Global Program

 For general NCCN queries and domestic programs, please visit our main contact page.
 We welcome the opportunity to explore potential business collaborations with you.